The First 30 Minutes: Immediate Steps After Losing a Filling or Crown

 - New Filling: A new filling will be placed.
 We often use tooth-colored composite resin, which is bonded directly to the tooth for a strong and aesthetic result.
 If the filling was very large, the tooth might now be too weak for another filling.
 In this case, a more protective restoration like an onlay or a full dental crown may be recommended.

-When your crown fell off, our emergency dentist will first determine if the original crown can be reused.- Re-cementing the Original Crown: If the crown still fits well, the underlying tooth is healthy, and your bite is correct, we may be able to simply re-cement it.
+- Re-cementing the Original Crown: If the crown still fits well, the underlying tooth is healthy, and your bite is correct, we may be able to simply re-cement it.
 This is the quickest and most cost-effective solution.
 We will thoroughly clean the tooth and the inside of the crown before bonding it back into place with permanent dental cement.

-- Fabricating a New Crown: A new crown will be necessary if:
+- Fabricating a New Crown: A new crown will be necessary if: The old crown is damaged or no longer fits properly.

 - There is new decay on the underlying tooth that needs to be removed, changing its shape.